easolhq/easolhq.github.io/docs/pricing_and_payments/per_person_unit_or_night.md

 ### Price Override
 The standard price per night may have an override applied to any particular date.

-In order to access the prices with any overrides on the frontend, you need to use the [accommodation availability tag]({% link docs/reference/tags/accommodation_availability_tag/index.md %}).
+To access the prices with any overrides on the frontend, you need to use the [accommodation availability tag]({% link docs/reference/tags/accommodation_availability_tag/index.md %}).

 E.g.
 {% raw %}